Geely LC: Overseas sale

-While the car is sold in overseas markets, its name and the brand name it is sold under may change.
+While the car is sold in overseas markets, its name and the brand name under which it is sold may change.

 Brunei

-The LC was only sold in Brunei since 2013 (1 year sold), only with 5-speed manual transmission and 4 colours available.
+The LC was only sold in Brunei since 2013 (1 year sold), only with a 5-speed manual transmission and 4 colours available.

 Indonesia

 The LC is sold in Indonesia as a Geely Panda.

 New Zealand

 The LC is sold in New Zealand as a Geely LC Hatch.

 Sri Lanka

 A local company, Micro Cars, offers the LC in Sri Lanka.
 It is domestically assembled from complete knock down kits.

 Egypt

-Under the name Geely Pandino, The LC is sold in Egypt.
+Under the name Geely Pandino, the LC is sold in Egypt.

 Taiwan

-A rebadged, redesigned LC called the Tobe M’Car is sold in Taiwan by Yulon Motors, which may also assemble it.
+A rebadged, redesigned LC called the Tobe M'Car is sold in Taiwan by Yulon Motors, which may also assemble it.
 The M'car uses the same body and interior as the LC but features improved performance and locally designed components.

-The vehicle also provide the basis when the Dongfeng Yulon joint launched their new energy vehicle brand Yulu (裕路) in China.
-The Yulu EV2 electric city car is largely based on the Tobe M’Car which is a rebadged Geely Panda, with only the front and rear end being redesigned.
+The vehicle also provides the basis when the Dongfeng Yulon joint launched their new energy vehicle brand Yulu (裕路) in China.
+The Yulu EV2 electric city car is largely based on the Tobe M'Car, which is a rebadged Geely Panda, with only the front and rear ends being redesigned.